dannydelts94/dans-password-generator/README.md

 ## Description

 The purpose of this project was to put together a random password generator.
 This web app interacts with user so they can customize the character types and lengths that make up the password.
-When the ussr is done setting the parameters the computer will generate a random password in the dashed box according to the user's specifications.
+When the user is done setting the parameters the computer will generate a random password in the dashed box according to the user's specifications.

 ## Installation